-The maximum fee that is allowed to be charged by the DISC in a given year is the greater of:
+The maximum fee that can be charged by the DISC in a given year is the greater of:

-- 4 percent of the qualified gross receipts from exports, or
+- 4% of the qualified gross receipts from exports, or

-- 50 percent of the Supplier’s net income from qualified exports.
+- 50% of the Supplier’s net income from qualified exports.

 Understanding the Potential Tax Savings of a DISC

 To better explain the tax savings these entities may be eligible for, here’s an example: